 No Winter Maintenance: Pass at Your Own Risk, Merritt's sixth book of poetry, begins with her husband's infidelity and makes clear that no woman (certainly not this poet) will put up with that.
 This collection of 60 poems includes reflections and observations about society, human behavior, and the healing gift of nature.
-It is scheduled for release in early April 2017.

 When I read the spare, utterly dignified and beautifully crafted poems in Donna Marie Merritt’s introspective and worldly collection, No Winter Maintenance, I couldn’t help but think of the evocative and understated poems of Kobayashi Issa or Tu Fu—how after I’d first read them they snuck up on me days later and leveled me like a proverbial ton of bricks.
 I found the poems knife cuttingly precise in their intelligence and human observations and I discovered myself haunted by them days after I’d read them.
 Her poems see the things we would recognize if we were not so self-absorbed.
 Anyone who cares about the world should read this book.
 It will remind you how difficult and wonderful it is to be in love, alive and completely involved.

 ~Bruce Cohen, author of Imminent Disappearance, Impossible Numbers, & Panoramic X-Rays

 An empathetic awareness of what it means to be human infuses No Winter Maintenance.
 As a poet both of witness and action, Merritt recognizes the self-imposed obstacles standing in the way of our full understanding and appreciation of life.
 She has a tender yet potent way of imbuing the little things with greater purpose.
 Through brief vignettes, No Winter Maintenance’s larger story unfolds; it’s one of familiar struggle, hidden beauty, and, finally, unceasing song.

 ~John Sibley Williams, award-winning poet of nine collections, including Disinheritance